zipvilization/Zipvilization/world/solumtools/index.md

 > **Colonist**

-A blockchain address remains an address.
+The blockchain address remains an address.

 Its balance remains a balance.